Post: 12 Metrics to Quantify Generative AI Success in Talent Acquisition (2026)

 10. 90-Day Retention Rate

 90-day retention rate measures the percentage of new hires still employed 90 days after start date.
 It is the most direct proxy for hiring quality and onboarding effectiveness.
-RAND Corporation workforce research identifies early attrition as one of the most costly failure modes in talent acquisition — when AI screening models produce fast hires who leave quickly, the net ROI is negative.
+Early attrition is one of the most costly failure modes in talent acquisition — when AI screening models produce fast hires who leave quickly, the net ROI is negative.
 Track this metric as the downstream validation of every upstream AI quality claim.

 Verdict: The ultimate quality validation metric.
 If time-to-hire drops but 90-day retention drops too, your AI is optimizing for the wrong signals.
 Fix the model before scaling.